 Definition.
 It’s definitely clear that presented term features one more type of business relationship when operations are done directly from consumer to consumer.
 This term has grown its presence significantly with the boost of e-commerce because nowadays the internet provides broad opportunities for such sort of business.
 The best-known way of C2C relationship is platforms for online auctions, sales etc. Creating such platforms, designers have to consider peculiarities of interaction in terms of this business scheme.
 Design, in this case, is usually done for the third party which creates this platform allowing users to operate on it selling and buying their stuff.

 Design aspect.
 People involved in the design process for products and services have to consider the types of relations chosen for the particular project.
-Actually, the type of business scheme initially defines target audience and nature of interactions which are key factors for efficient and user-friendly design solutions.
+Actually, the type of business scheme initially defines the target audience and the nature of interactions which are key factors for efficient and user-friendly design solutions.
 Designing for business should supposedly involve methods of visual and content presentation which are different from the one presented directly to end users.
 It’s easy to see by examples of numerous landing pages: the ones aimed at companies use content, language, visual and graphic elements, placement of data blocks different from those which are targeted at individual buyers or users.

 Neglecting the aspect of business relations increases the risk of creating the design which will not provide high conversion rate even being sophisticated, stylish and attractive visually.
-The psychological background behind design solutions has to support a particular business schemes or strategy.
+The psychological background behind design solutions has to support particular business schemes or strategy.
 Here in Tubik Studio, we have had broad experience of design for all the mentioned schemes so below you will find some ideas we would like to share on the basis of that practice.

 Designing for B2B, it’s important to remember that:

 – design solutions should consistently strengthen branding and company policy which is important for another business side.
-If website or landing page represents, let’s say, a service as accomplished by well-prepared and professional team of specialists with their policy and statement, it is appreciated and trustworthy so builds better bridge for collaboration;
+If website or landing page represents, let’s say, a service as accomplished by a well-prepared and professional team of specialists with their policy and statement, it is appreciated and trustworthy so builds the better bridge for collaboration;

 – implementation of design elements in social network marketing of B2B company, using the same style, voice, corporate colors and graphics, specially designed branded items etc. is one more way to strengthen brand awareness by means of design;